 Ask for help.
 There’s someone in your network who’s there for you.
 Call them.
 Talk to them.
 Get their support.
 If getting help would cost and you don’t have the funds, then those activities can be postponed.
 Wait until you receive the resources you need to complete them.
 Align your activities with your purpose.
 Everything we do serves our greater good and the greater good we want to offer the world.
 If you can’t connect your activities to you “why”, it’s time to let them go.
 Once you can connect them to your “why”, you have unlimited rocket fuel to power your best self and your best work.

-If you need support, contact The Living Source.
-We can help you uncover your “why” and create a personalized plan to recover from overwhelm and increase your productivity and fulfullment.
-Click this link to download your free copy of "Here's the Formula to Change Fatigue into Energy”.
-You get a checklist to take your energy pulse and a list of strategies to revive and recharge yourself throughout the day.
+If you need support, contact Dr. Sandra.
+Shee can help you uncover your “why” and create a personalized plan to recover from overwhelm and increase your productivity and fulfillment.

 Get more resources with our book, Life in 4-Part Harmony ~ Get Everything in Your Life to Work with Everything Else in Your Life.
 Use it to stay connected to your power source, manage challenges, enhance your well-being, and win at being you every day.